-- e.
-MidCentral - i.
-Day Support Staff: An allowance at the rate of \$172 per annum shall be payable to Day Support Staff who were previously employed as Recreational Officers in lieu of an issue of special clothing by the organisation. - Civilian Clothing for Occupational Therapists.
-Physiotherapists & ii.
-Visitina Neurodevelopmental Therapists - An allowance of \$3.07 per day (or proportionate part thereof for occupational therapists/ physiotherapists employed part time) shall be paid for each working day on which ,because of therapeutic requirements or in the interests of patient care/ rehabilitation, an occupational therapist/ physiotherapist is directed by the CEO to wear civilian clothes instead of the normal occupational therapist/ physiotherapist uniform.
-Provided that this allowance shall not be payable to staff wholly or mainly employed in an administrative role or staff who, with the CEO's permission elect to wear civilian clothing on dutv. - f.
-Wairarapa
+- Day Support Staff: An allowance at the rate of \$172 per annum shall be payable to Day Support Staff who were previously employed as Recreational Officers in lieu of an issue of special clothing by the organisation. - ii.
+Civilian Clothing for Occupational Therapists, Physiotherapists & Visiting Neurodevelopmental Therapists An allowance of \$3.07 per day (or proportionate part thereof for occupational therapists/ physiotherapists employed part time) shall be paid for each working day on which ,because of therapeutic requirements or in the interests of patient care/ rehabilitation, an occupational therapist/ physiotherapist is directed by the CEO to wear civilian clothes instead of the normal occupational therapist/ physiotherapist uniform.
+Provided that this allowance shall not be payable to staff wholly or mainly employed in an administrative role or staff who, with the CEO's permission elect to wear civilian clothing on duty.